2018 French Polynesian legislative election: Party participation

 In December 2017, France's ruling party, En Marche, which was founded by French President Emmanuel Macron, announced that it would contest the French Polynesian legislative election in 2018 for the first time.
 Efforts at forming a coalition involving En Marche and other known political figures in the territory, under the name Here Fenua, reportedly failed in February 2018.

 In February 2018, Oscar Temaru, leader of Tavini Huiraatira, said he will not rule out his party boycotting the election.

 Banned candidates

-Former President of French Polynesia Gaston Flosse will not be allowed to stand for election in April 2018.
+Former President of French Polynesia Gaston Flosse was not allowed to stand for election in April 2018.
 He is not allowed to hold public office due to two convictions for public corruption in 2014 and 2016.
 Despite Flosse's claims he can stand in the election, based on advice given by his lawyers, an election court in Tahiti upheld the election ban against Flosse in January 2018.